 A bright and fresh shade of green, our Matcha is made with a minimally-processed, fluffy-leafed Tencha.
 Once harvested and dried, the leaf it is stone-ground into a fine powder.
-For 3-5 weeks prior to harvesting, the Tencha bush is shaded using a traditional frame and thatch technique whcih serves to block approximately 70-80% of the sun's energy.
-This shading inhibits the photosynthetic process natural to the plant thereby boosting its levels of chlorophyll and creating its deep green color.
-Nutrients are drawn from the rich soils and the bush develops tender leaves.
+For 3-5 weeks prior to harvesting, the Tencha bush is shaded using a traditional frame and thatch technique which serves to block approximately 70-80% of the sun's energy.
+This shading inhibits the photosynthetic process natural to the plant thereby boosting its levels of chlorophyll and its deep green color.
 This adaptation to the effects of shading results in boosted levels of natural sugars, amino acids, caffeine and small amounts of vitamins A & C and calcium.

 Why we selected this particular lot.
 We look for a Matcha that offers a vibrant color and a smooth, sweet taste.
-Our lot is 100% Yabukita cultivar produced by family farms in located in Shizuoka, Japan.
+Our lot is 100% Yabukita cultivar produced on family farms located in Shizuoka, Japan.
 In searching for a new Matcha offering, we tasted numerous ceremonial as well culinary grade teas.
-We think this lot is an excellent choice for the taste characteristics it offers, its price and the fact it does so well both unblended and blended as a beverage.
+We think this lot is an excellent choice for its taste characteristics, price and the fact it does so well both unblended and blended as a beverage.

 Interesting facts about our selection.
 Our Matcha is made with 100% of the Yabukita cultivar.
 The cultivar became very popular in Japan due to the high yield farmers realized and its wonderful umami flavor.
 The name "Yabukita" derives from the place where the tea originated - a bamboo bush (Yabu) and the northern region of Japan (Kita).
-Shading from sun eliminates qualities of astringency and imparts strong vegetal sweetness.
+Shading from sun eliminates qualities of astringency and imparts a strong vegetal sweetness.